SAP-archive/teched2020-DEV263/README.md

 ## Overview

-This session introduces attendees how to upgrade to the newest security client libraries of SAP.
+The exercises provides a step-by-step guide on how to upgrade to the latest cloud security client libraries of SAP.
+This course is mainly targeted to application developers that needs to upgrade their existing application to be up-to-date and ready for upcoming features.
-With these exercises you will learn how to upgrade to the newest libraries and how to make sure your web application work with the new features like the obsolete SAP_JWT_TRUST_ACL and the preparation if Zone-Enabled Subaccounts.

-If you don’t have a running webapplication secured by the SAP security client libraries then you may want to have a look *here*.
+TODO: If you don’t have a running web application secured by the SAP security client libraries then you may want to have a look *here*.
-But this course is meant for helping existing application to upgrade to the newest versions of the client libraries.

 ## Requirements
 The requirement to follow the exercises in this repository is to check whether you make use of one of these security libraries / versions.
 Only in these cases, a version upgrade / a migration is of relevance.